googleapis/api-linter/docs/rules/core/0143-string-type.md

 ---
 rule:
   aip: 143
-  name: [core, '0143', standard-codes]
+  name: [core, '0143', string-type]
-  summary: Fields representing concepts with standardized codes must use them.
+  summary: Fields representing standardized codes must be strings.
 ---

-# Standardized codes
+# Standardized code strings

 This rule attempts to enforce that standard codes for concepts like language, currency, etc. are strings, as mandated in [AIP-143][].